State elections officials struggle with paper shortages, harassment, insider threats

 “As much as there’s noise about outside, the insider threat is very real,” Meyers said.
 “The insider threat is way more real than other threats that are perpetrated.”

-“We have a very different make-up of our legislature than Colorado,” he said.
+“We have a very different make-up of our legislature than Colorado,” Meyers said.

 Paper shortage

-Many election officials said their primary concern heading into the November midterm election and with 2024 looming around the corner, though, is with supply chain issues causing paper shortages.
+Many election officials said that their primary concern heading into the November midterm election and with 2024 looming around the corner, though, is with supply-chain issues that are causing paper shortages.

-During a panel discussion on supply chain disruptions, Jim Suver, co-chair of the supply chain working group at the federal Sector Coordinating Council, explained how U.S. and Canadian paper mills have been closing over the last decade.
+During a panel discussion on supply-chain disruptions, Jim Suver, co-chair of the supply-chain working group at the federal Sector Coordinating Council, explained how that U.S. and Canadian paper mills have been closing over the last decade.
 An increased demand for packaging cardboard due to increased online sales means that fewer mills are producing the paper necessary for ballots, ballot envelopes, and even “I Voted” stickers.

 The pandemic has only exacerbated the problem, as states allowed more voters to cast ballots by mail, requiring more paper.